adgellida/ubunsys/README.md

 * First add all selected ppas.
 Then apt-fast -y update and finally install all selected packages.
 So, more quick.

+* Save user configuration for use it when you re-open app.

+* Create a category to personal scripts.

 * Disable keyring.

 DONE